 If you’re looking for dark brown eggs but you’re not feeling the dark feathering check out French Wheaten Marans.
 I got a few of these in my Surplus and I quickly fell in love with them.

 They have a lovely buff feather color with darker feathers around the head and tail.
 Last year I kept finding random chicks and it was driving me crazy until I realized a French Wheaten Maran made a nest in the rafters and the babies were hatching.

 I had to climb up a ladder (precariously placed over a goose nest complete with an angry hissing mama goose) and pull the rest out.
 She was a great mom and raised all the babies she sat on.

 Oh, and she did it again in the fall.
-Fortunately by that point the goose was done laying and I didn’t have to deal that winged terror again.
+Fortunately, by that point, the goose was done laying and I didn’t have to deal with that winged terror again.

 Read more about Chicken Wound Recovery

 Most of the Marans you’ll see for sale are French but there is a small subset of the breed that was further refined in England.
 English Marans look really similar to French Marans with the exception of the clean legs.

 French Marans don’t have a lot of leg feathering to begin with, they’re basically bald compared to my Cochins & Brahmas but the English have none at all.

 Read about Feather Footed Chickens & Keeping Mud Off Eggs

 If the sparse look bothers you or you prefer clean-legged birds for mud reasons check out the English strain.